Wheelchair2/World-Of-Gensokyo-Touhou-Mod/README.md

 That's it for the lore.
 You can visit my thread for the discussion of this mod in the official Unciv discord server.
 Have a great day

-**Touhou Project is a Japanese bullet-hell shoot 'em up video game created by Jun'ya "ZUN" Ōta, the developer is member of Team Shanghai Alice.**
+**Touhou Project is a Japanese bullet-hell shoot 'em up video game created by Jun'ya "ZUN" Ōta, the developer is a member of Team Shanghai Alice.**